 Additionally, the proposed rule adds a new rebuttable presumption of noncontrol if a company controls less than 10% of every class of voting securities of another company and if the company does not trigger any of the above-described proposed presumptions of control.
 Finally, the proposal would revise certain definitional terms to incorporate the proposed presumptions.

 Because the Home Owners’ Loan Act includes a substantially similar definition of “control” as the Bank Holding Company Act, the proposal would also incorporate the proposed control presumptions and related revisions into the implementing regulation applicable to savings and loan holding companies under the Home Owners’ Loan Act, essentially as done for the implementing regulation applicable to bank holding companies under the Bank Holding Company Act.

 In addition to the proposed revisions related to controlling influence issues, the Board reminded that it still may have safety and soundness or other concerns arising out of such relationships, whether they are controlling or noncontrolling, and that the Board retains the right to examine banking entities under its jurisdiction for such concerns.

-Though not yet published in the Federal Register, the pre-publication version of this Notice of Proposed Rulemaking with Request for Comment is accessible here.
 Comments must be received within 60 days after the date of publication in the Federal Register.